Tountain/SoundiationAcoustophoresis/README.md

 The program support parallel computation.

+The source codes are found in the ```src``` folder.
 To start the Soundiation GUI, add the folder path:

 ``` matlab
 addpath('<folderpath>/Soundiation-Acoustophoresis-main/src');
 ```

-The source code is found in the ```src``` folder.

-To open the the Soundiation GUI, type:
+Then, open the the Soundiation GUI by typing in Command Window (MATLAB):

 ``` matlab
 main_interface;